ianmcburnie/jquery-roving-tabindex/README.md

 ## Params

-* id : a unique id, usually the id of the collection container element
+* rovingItems : selector that identifies the descendant elements that require roving tab indexes

 ## Options